NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Improved Dueling Riposte.md

 **Prerequisites** Dueling Riposte
 * * *
 Your weapon whirls and darts, striking foes whenever the slightest opening or moment of weakness presents itself.
-You can use [[Feats/Dueling Riposte|Dueling Riposte]] even if you aren't benefiting from [[Feats/Dueling Parry (Fighter)|Dueling Parry]].
+You can use [[Dueling Riposte|Dueling Riposte]] even if you aren't benefiting from [[Dueling Parry (Fighter)|Dueling Parry]].
 At the start of each of your turns, you gain an additional reaction that you can use only to make a Dueling Riposte.

 *Source: Pathfinder Player Core*
 *ORC*